Parent laptop purchase portal is available here : https://mgc.orderportal.com.au/

 A laptop is expected to function effectively for between three to five years, depending on individual use and the extent to which it is looked after.
 Students should therefore be able to use their laptop from Year 7 to Senior School.

 Finally, MGC Computer Services are happy to provide advice but only take questions via email.
-Please contact the IT Manager of MGC, Anthony Keen on email@example.com for any questions regarding IT @ MGC.
+Please contact the MGC IT at firstname.lastname@example.org for any questions regarding IT @ MGC.